 • Regular Exercise: At least 150 minutes of moderate activity weekly.

-• Nutritious Diet: Focus on whole foods, and limit processed foods.
+• Nutritious Diet: Focus on whole foods, limit processed foods.

 • Quit Smoking, Limit Alcohol